JetBrains-Research/pubtrends/README.md

 ## Technical details

+Here is a short description of the service architecture and technologies used.

+### Libraries

 PubTrends is a web service, written in Python, Kotlin and Javascript.

-### Libraries

 The service uses combination of Gunicorn and Flask for web server.
 Asynchronous computations are supported with Celery tasks queue and Redis as message broker.
 We use PostgreSQL to store information about papers: titles, abstracts, authors and citations information.
 PostgreSQL built-in text search engine is used for full text search.
-MySQL is used to store technical user information including users roles and admin credentials for admin dashboard.
-It uses Kotlin PostgresSQL ORM to store papers in the database.
+Kotlin PostgresSQL ORM is used to store papers in the database.
+MySQL database is used to store technical user information including users roles and admin credentials for admin dashboard.

 All the data manipulations are made with Pandas, Numpy and Scikit-Learn libraries.
-The service uses Python Nltk and Space libraries for text processing and analysis.
+The service uses Python Nltk and Spacy libraries for text processing and analysis.
 Graph objects are processed with NetworkX library, papers embeddings are created with word2vec library from GenSim and in-house node2vec implementation based on word2vec.
-All the plots are created with Bokeh, Holoviews, Seaborn and Matplotlib libraries, which are used both in web pages and Jupyter notebook experiments.
-Frontend is created with Bootstrap, Jquery and Cytoscape-JS for graphs rendering.
+All the plots are created with Bokeh, Holoviews, Seaborn and Matplotlib libraries.
+Interactive Bokeh plots are used in web pages and Jupyter notebook experiments.
+Frontend is created with Bootstrap, JQuery and Cytoscape-JS for graphs rendering.

 Please refer to [environment.yml](environment.yml) for the full list of libraries used in the project.